oomph-lib/oomph-lib/README.md

 cmake --install build
 ```

-Note that, by default, the last step installs the headers and generated library files into a directory named `install/` in the `oomph-lib` root directory.
+Note that, by default, the last step installs the headers and the generated library files into a directory named `install/` in the `oomph-lib` root directory.
 This is done deliberately to make sure that even users who do not have root privileges on their computers can install the library.

 To uninstall the library simply delete the `build/` and `install/` directories in the `oomph-lib` root directory.

 #### Option 2: Specifying a custom installation location

-By default, `oomph-lib` will be installed to the `install/` subdirectory of the root `oomph-lib` folder.
+By default, `oomph-lib` will be installed to the `install/` subdirectory of the root `oomph-lib` directory.
 To specify a different installation location, pass `-DCMAKE_INSTALL_PREFIX=<install-location>` to `cmake` during the configure step.
 Note that `<install-location>` must be an **absolute** path.
 Here's an example where we specify different build and install directories:

 ```bash
 # Configure and build (write build information into the